 ABOUT THE PRODUCTION

 Love blooms in the ravishing beauty of American composer John Adams’ recent opera inspired by a mystical folktale from India.
 A Flowering Tree is the story of a young couple’s sacrifice and transformation for love.
-Universal truths of the human experience will be vividly expressed by a powerful cast including modern dancers and large chorus, together illuminating the breathtaking sonic landscapes.
+Universal truths of the human experience will be vividly expressed by a powerful cast including modern dancers and a large chorus, together illuminating the breathtaking sonic landscapes.

-To create this modern depiction of an ancient story, Opera Omaha welcomes back the dynamic director and design team that gave us last season’s thrilling production of Agrippina.
+To create this modern telling of an ancient story, Opera Omaha welcomes back the dynamic director and design team that gave us last season’s thrilling production of Agrippina.
 Christopher Rountree, the founder and director of Los Angeles’ sensational new ensemble, wild Up, will conduct.
 Expect another unforgettable Opera Omaha premiere production.

 *Opera Omaha Debut

 CAST & CREATIVE TEAM

 Composer, conductor, and creative thinker - John Adams occupies a unique position in the world of American music.
 His works, both operatic and symphonic, stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes.
 Over the past 25 years, Adams’s music has played a decisive role in turning the tide of contemporary musical aesthetics away from academic modernism and toward a more expansive, expressive language, entirely characteristic of his New World surroundings.